web-cat/web-cat.github.io/_projects/Web-CAT.md

 how well they test their own code.
 It is free, open-source software.
 It is highly customizable and extensible, and supports virtually any model of program grading, assessment, and feedback generation.
-Web-CAT is implemented a web application with a plug-in-style architecture so that it also can serve as a platform for providing additional student support services to help students learn programming or software testing.
+Web-CAT is implemented as a web application with a plug-in-style architecture so that it also can serve as a platform for providing additional student support services to help students learn programming or software testing.
 Some of its key
 features: